Dr. Nitasha Puri, MD

 WHEN DOES ANXIETY BECOME A PROBLEM?

 Anxiety can become a problem when your body constantly reacts as if there is a danger when there is no actual threat.
 In today’s complex world, our minds can often create judgments and perceptions of risk without having all the information necessary to confirm a threat.
 It’s like having an overly sensitive smoke alarm system in your body.
 A smoke alarm can help protect us when there is a fire but, when a smoke alarm is too sensitive and goes off when there isn’t a fire, it can be disruptive, scary and sometimes even exhausting.
+Some people make use a cbd oil vape pen starter kit to introduce them into a safe space where they can regenerate from their anxiety.

 Although we are describing general anxiety in this article, there are many specific types that people experience.
 More information can be found on the websites fraserhealth.ca/mental health or anxietybc.com